Breast cancer 5 tips for early detection

 5-Imaging via magnetic resonance of the breast (MRI).

 Magnetic resonance imaging as a screening tool for breast cancer (MRI) is recommended for women up to 30 years of age, women with BRCA 1 and BRCA 2, and those with a 20% or higher lifetime risk of breast cancer.
-And can determine the extent of the disease before or after surgical
+And can determine the extent of the disease before or after surgery.

 intervention.
 Surgery includes a partial resection, and the prognosis is that this test.
 It will be performed more frequently in the years to come.
-Using an imaging device in nuclear medicine, its interest in identifying small clowns, and the accumulated knowledge that allows assessing the genuine contribution of this device to an early breast cancer diagnosis is the subject of another line of inquiry and research.
-Numerous research, public events, associations and organizations, written media,
+Using an imaging device in nuclear medicine, its interest in identifying small clowns, and the accumulated knowledge that allows assessing the genuine contribution of this device to an early breast cancer diagnosis, is the subject of another line of inquiry and research.
+Numerous research, public events, associations, and organizations, written media, It also provided articles, besides television scripts, that discuss breast cancer and early detection.
+Procedures.
+And information about breast cancer.
+These sources include the written word and television scripts.

 Finally